yosefbeder/the-cutest-organism/README.md

 - **Standard 6 (Test Relationships, Not Just Facts):**  Do not just ask "What is X?".
 Instead, ask about the _relationship_ between X and Y (e.g., "Which nerve is injured by a fracture of X?", "Which drug inhibits pathway Y?").
 - **Standard 7 (Random Distribution of `correctOptionAnswer`):**  Ensure that the `correctOptionIndex` values are evenly distributed across all quiz questions.
 For each question, each option should have an equal probability of being the correct answer.
 For example, if there are 4 options per question and 100 questions, approximately 25 questions should have option 0, 25 should have option 1, and so on.
 ## The Protocol
-Given an Arabic medical lecture audio recording and its accompanying PowerPoint presentation:
+Given an Arabic medical lecture transcript and its accompanying PowerPoint presentation:
 1. **Identification:** As you review, simultaneously identify two streams of information:
     - **High-Yield Items:** Capture any content indicated by:
 	    - **Direct Signs:** Explicit keywords used by the lecturer.